Fibrosis-Inflammation Lab

 Chronic Kidney Disease (CKD) is a massive global public health challenge affecting approximately 800 million people.
 The ultimate common pathological pathway for CKD is Renal Fibrosis—progressive glomerulosclerosis and tubulointerstitial fibrosis that inevitably leads to End-Stage Kidney Disease (ESKD).

 For decades, the standard of care (SoC) for CKD was largely limited to hemodynamic management using RAS inhibitors (ACEi or ARBs) to control blood pressure and reduce proteinuria.
 Drugs directly targeting the underlying "fibrosis" and "inflammation" were glaringly absent.
-Through the 2020s the CKD treatment landscape underwent a dramatic paradigm shift, and as of 2026 "direct control of fibrosis and inflammation" has become the central clinical concept.
+Through the 2020s the CKD treatment landscape underwent a dramatic paradigm shift, and as of 2026 "direct control of fibrosis and inflammation" is increasingly recognized as a key mechanistic axis being incorporated into clinical guidelines — added as a layer on top of the established backbone of RAS inhibition, SGLT2 inhibition, and blood-pressure / proteinuria control.

 This report comprehensively analyzes the recent clinical breakthroughs (including the FLOW and FINE-ONE trials) and the preclinical anti-inflammatory/antifibrotic mechanisms of the three therapeutic pillars redefining CKD treatment over 2023-2026: Finerenone (nsMRA), SGLT2 inhibitors, and GLP-1 receptor agonists.
 We also cover the newly approved 2025-2026 agents—Atrasentan, Sibeprenlimab, Iptacopan (C3G)—and next-generation pipelines currently in Phase 2/3 clinical trials—Aldosterone Synthase Inhibitors (ASIs), Endothelin Receptor Antagonists (ERAs), and Complement Pathway Inhibitors.